 “…incredibly reminiscent of The Pogues with Kirsty MacColl on ‘Fairytale of New York’… the brute male-female tandem of voices with such vivacious melody is addictive.
 You can’t just let that go… River Drivers certainly have an earworm on their hands here” – The Spill Magazine

 “Literate and melodic, these songs are worth a listen for those who appreciate a healthy dose of substance, but also want a mix of traditional roots and an invigorating style….Their repertoire strikes a fine balance of original songs and more obscure folk songs, resurrected from deep folk vaults.” – The Big Takeover

 “As someone whose formative musical years were filled with the music of The Levellers, The Men They Couldn’t Hang and The Pogues, and from there a further wealth of fire-brand troubadours from Billy Bragg back to Ewan MacColl, my first reaction upon hearing River Drivers is …’why have I not heard this band before?'” – Dancing About Architecture

 “…times may change, but we remain inherently, irrevocably human.
 And this is human music.
 So it is important that some artists work to keep traditional music alive and sing the very human songs which mark our history.
-One such band…the River Drivers, has recently released its debut, self-titled full-length album, and it is certainly one deserving mention.” –No Depression
+One such band…the River Drivers, has recently released its debut, self-titled full-length album, and it is certainly one deserving mention.” –

 “…raw, organic and expressive elements of traditional music… artistic quality and powerful conveyances… a traditional Celtic and folk quartet the River Drivers has recently released its debut, employing acoustic instrumentation and rousing vocals…” –Examiner